Each morning we are born again, what we do today is what matters most. – Buddha

 While breathing in, chant Om Arkaya Namah (One who is worthy of praise and glory) and roll the spine up.
 Hands go up and bend backwards a little bit, pushing the hips slightly outward.
 Ensure that your biceps are beside your ears.
 The motive is to stretch up more rather than stretching backwards.

 Benefits: It stretches and tones the muscles of the abdomen.
-Expands the chest which results in a full intake of oxygen while lung capacity is fully utilized.
-So, the objective of doing this asana is to expand the whole body from heels to the tips of fingers.
+Expands the chest which results in a full intake of oxygen where lung capacity is fully utilized.
+The objective of doing this asana is to expand the whole body from heels to the tips of fingers.

 Step-12: Tadasana (Standing or Palm Tree Pose)

 As you exhale, chant Om Bhaskaraya Namah (Giver of wisdom and cosmic illumination), first straighten the body and then bring the arms down.
-Now, relax in this position and observe the sensations in your body.
+Relax in this position and observe the sensations in your body.

 Benefits: It strengthens thighs, knees, and ankles and improves posture.